JensRantil/jensrantil.github.io/content/how-to-partially-declassify-NSA-docs.rst

 Looking at those fonts, the only one the it could potentially be would be Garamond, which is a fairly popular font.
 That said, when overlaying it with NSA text it didn't match too well.
-However, a simple guess that the NSA was using the good 'ole Times New Roman looked like a good
+However, a simple guess that the NSA was using the good 'ole Times New Roman looked like a better
 match:

 .. image:: {filename}/images/overlay-nsa.png
    :alt: Times New Roman overlay
    :width: 600

-The reason it did not match fully is due to a slight different kerning_.
+The reason it does not match fully is due to a slight different kerning_.
 A quick Googling brought me to this_ bug report (are NSA using Libreoffice?).
 Looks like I was not using the exact font (or rendered) match.